pelias/documentation/use-cors.md

 For a full list of supported browsers see: http://caniuse.com/#feat=cors

-### Add a Pelias search box to a Leaflet map
+### Add a search box to a Leaflet map

-Mapzen provides a plug-in that adds a Pelias search box to any [Leaflet](http://leafletjs.com/)-powered map.
+Mapzen provides a plug-in that adds a search box to any [Leaflet](http://leafletjs.com/)-powered map.

-See https://github.com/pelias/leaflet-geocoder for installation instructions and a live demo.
+See https://github.com/mapzen/leaflet-geocoder for installation instructions and a live demo.
+There is also a [tutorial](add-search-to-a-map.md) available.

 ### Loading data with jQuery